jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-05-30-setup-random-seeds-on-caret-package/index.md

   seeds
 }
 ```

+## Seeds for 3-Fold and Repeated Cross Validation

 Below shows the control variables of the resampling methods used in this post: k-fold cross validation and repeated k-fold cross validation.
 Here (5 repeats of) 3-fold cross validation is chosen.
 Also a grid is set up to tune *mtry* of `randomForest()` (*cvTunes*) and *rcvTunes* is for tuning the number of nearest neighbours of `knn()`.